Nasser Hospital

-The Nasser Hospital (Note: Note: "Nasser" (ناصر) and "Nasr" (نصر) are close, but different words, sometimes confused in press in the names of hospitals, e.g., here.) (or Nasser Medical Complex) is one of the largest hospitals in the Gaza Strip.
+The Nasser Hospital (Note: Note: "Nasser" (ناصر) and "Nasr" (نصر) are close, but different words, sometimes confused in press in the names of hospitals, e.g., here.) (or Nasser Medical Complex) is one of the largest hospitals in the Gaza Strip, Palestine.

 During the Gaza war, Nasser was one of the final active hospitals in Khan Yunis in the southern Gaza Strip, and was one of the last functioning hospitals in all of Gaza.
-On 27 June 2025, Popular Forces militants reportedly seized control of the Nasser Hospital after a gunbattle with Hamas forces during the fourth battle of Khan Yunis.

 History

 In 1957, during the Egyptian occupation of the Gaza Strip, the Egyptian authorities built Nasser Hospital on the site of a quarantine and febrile disease hospital established by the British Mandate government in the 1940s.
-The hospital opened its doors in 1960 and was named after former Egyptian president Gamal Abdel Nasser.
+The hospital opened its doors in 1960 and was named after former Egyptian President Gamal Abdel Nasser.

 In 1972, the hospital closed for construction to double its capacity from 112 beds.
 It reopened in February 1974.
 In December 1984, the Israeli authorities closed down the orthopedic department due to contamination and transferred its activities to Al-Shifa Hospital.